172 further coronavirus cases in South Tyneside

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that three-quarters of people in South Tyneside have received two doses of a Covid-19 vaccine.
+The figures also show that nearly two-thirds of people in South Tyneside have received a booster dose of a Covid-19 vaccine.

-The latest figures show 106,534 people had received both jabs by January 17 (Monday) – 77% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 84,767 people had received a booster or third dose by March 31 (Thursday) – 62% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.

 Unlike at local level, the national rate was calculated using mid-2020 population estimates from the Office for National Statistics.